suvvyai/documentation/doc/index.md

-# Welcome to Suvvy documentation!
+Welcome to Suvvy's documentation!
+---

+> [!WARNING]
-It is under construction...
+> This documentation is under active writing process.